CaffeineMC/lithium-fabric/lithium-mixin-config.md

 (default: `true`)
 Experimental entity optimizations

-### `mixin.experimental.entity.fluid_caching`
-(default: `true`)
-Use block listening system to allow skipping entity fluid current checks when the entity is not touching the respective fluid
-Requirements:
-- `mixin.util.block_tracking.block_listening=true`

 ### `mixin.experimental.spawning`
 (default: `true`)
 Experimental optimizations to spawning conditions.
 Reorders the iteration over entities to match the chunks and chunk sections, reducing the number of cache misses.